WE ARE NOMURA

 We also strive to maintain close communication with our customers.
 It is similar to ikebana, in which ideas are solidified through conversations with customers and the final form is seen, where the form is created through dialogue with plants.
 I believe that the role of a planner is to delve into the latent issues that customers are facing and accurately translate them into what should be created.”

-In a project, it is common for sales to play a central role, forming a team with people in charge of concept design and production.
-Ichikawa says that he is always conscious of expanding his range of interests.
+In projects, it is common for sales to take the lead and form a team with the concept design and production staff, but there are many situations where planners are also required to have creative skills.
+Ichikawa says he is always conscious of broadening the scope of his interests.

 Since I was a student, I have been conscious of being sensitive to information while setting up antennas.
 Of course I read books, but I also try to go out into the city as much as possible and collect all sorts of information, whether I like it or not.”